nens/lizard-docs/source/f_geoblocks.rst

 Creating a new GeometryBlock
 ----------------------------

-To create a new GeometryBlock you have to POST the graph directly to the labeltypes api endpoint: https://demo.lizard.net/api/v3/labeltypes/.
+To create a new GeometryBlock you have to POST the graph directly to the labeltypes api endpoint: https://demo.lizard.net/api/v4/labeltypes/.
 Unlike for RasterBlocks it is not possible to define a GeometryBlock without the API.
 Once the graph has been posted it is possible to PATCH changes and alter the structure of the graph.
-If you want to patch changes to the graph this can be done by providing a valid JSON object for its source element, and perform a patch on ``https://demo.lizard.net/api/v3/labeltypes/{uuid of the new labeltype}/``.
+If you want to patch changes to the graph this can be done by providing a valid JSON object for its source element, and perform a patch on ``https://demo.lizard.net/api/v4/labeltypes/{uuid of the new labeltype}/``.

 Currently it is not possible to visualize the resulting labels in the Lizard Viewer.
 Individual labels can be computed with a GET request on the labeltype endpoint.
 For example with:
-``https://demo.lizard.net/api/v3/labeltypes/{label type uuid}/compute/?geom_intersects=POINT(4.46648 51.92938)``.
+``https://demo.lizard.net/api/v4/labeltypes/{label type uuid}/compute/?geom_intersects=POINT(4.46648 51.92938)``.
-It is also possible to pre-compute larger amounts of labels, which will either be exported to a downloadable file, or become available via https://demo.lizard.net/api/v3/labels/.
+It is also possible to pre-compute larger amounts of labels, which will either be exported to a downloadable file, or become available via https://demo.lizard.net/api/v4/labeltypes/{label type uuid}/labels/.
 By doing so it becomes possible to quickly request multiple labels or label statistics.

 To pre-compute labels for a specific region you have to send a POST request on the labeltype endpoint, for example:
-``https://demo.lizard.net/api/v3/labeltypes/{label type uuid}/compute/?boundary_id=95246&start=2018-10-01T01:00:00Z&tile_size=500&tile_projection=EPSG:28992&mode=centroid``.
+``https://demo.lizard.net/api/v4/labeltypes/{label type uuid}/compute/?boundary_id=95246&start=2018-10-01T01:00:00Z&tile_size=500&tile_projection=EPSG:28992&mode=centroid``.
-For details about file exports, consult the documentation at ``https://demo.lizard.net/api/v3/labeltypes/{label type uuid}/compute/``.
+For details about file exports, consult the documentation at ``https://demo.lizard.net/api/v4/labeltypes/{label type uuid}/compute/``.

-Labels that have been pre-computed are stored in the labels endpoint of the API: https://demo.lizard.net/api/v3/labels/.
+Labels that have been pre-computed are stored in the labels endpoint of the API: https://demo.lizard.net/api/v4/labeltypes/{label type uuid}/labels/.
 By using this endpoint it is possible to request both individual labels and label statistics.
-Through a GET request it is possible to determine statistics of the entire labeltype or specific regions: https://demo.lizard.net/api/v3/labels/counts/?label_type__uuid={label type uuid}.
+Through a GET request it is possible to determine statistics of the entire labeltype or specific regions: https://demo.lizard.net/api/v4/labeltypes/{label type uuid}/labels/counts/.

 Examples of a graph
 -------------------